PIN-AI/Subnet/docs/environment_setup.md

 **Version Required**: Go 1.24.0 or later

-Go is the primary language for Subnet components (Matcher, Validator, Registry).
+Go is the primary language for Subnet components (Matcher, Validator).

 **Why needed**:
 - Compile Subnet binaries